WHQG

-WHQG (102.9 FM, "102.9 The Hog") is a commercial radio station in Milwaukee, Wisconsin.
+WHQG (102.9 FM, "102.9 The Hog") is a commercial radio station in Milwaukee, Wisconsin, United States.
 It airs a mainstream rock radio format and is owned by Saga Communications, operating as part of its Milwaukee Radio Group.

 WHQG is a Class B FM station, with an effective radiated power (ERP) of 50,000 watts, the maximum for most Milwaukee-area stations.
 The studios, which are shared with WHQG's four sister stations, along with the transmitter tower, are on West McKinley Avenue, on the city's west side.

 History

 Top 40 and soft AC (1962–1972)

 The station signed on the air on April 22, 1962, as WRIT-FM, co-owned with WRIT (1340 AM, now WJOI).
 The stations simulcasted a Top 40 format.

 In 1971, 102.9 split from the simulcast, becoming WFWO-FM ("For Women Only").
 WFWO played soft adult contemporary music.

 Country (1972–1987)

 The station flipped to country music as WBCS on October 1, 1972.
-WBCS found success with the format, as they were the only country station in the market at the time, after rival WMIL-FM (95.7) had switched to Top 40 as WZUU the year before.
+WBCS found success with the format, as they were the only FM country station in the market at the time.
 In 1983, WMIL-FM (106.1 FM) launched a country format, putting WMIL and WBCS in competition for Milwaukee country music fans.